 Contribute to the Microsoft Learn platform

 Welcome to the Microsoft Learn contributor guide!
-This documentation introduces you the ways you can contribute to the Microsoft Learn platform and teaches you how to get started.
+This documentation introduces you to the ways you can contribute to the Microsoft Learn platform and teaches you how to get started.

 Sharing your expertise with others on Microsoft Learn helps everyone achieve more.
 Use the information in this guide to publish a new article to Microsoft Learn, update a published article, answer questions on Microsoft Q&A, and more.